w3c/csvw/ns/README.md

 # Updating vocabulary

-Vocabulary definitions are managed in \_vocab.xlsx.
-Add or change entries within this file and export as CSV to \_vocab.csv.
+Vocabulary definitions are managed in \_vocab.csv.
+Add or change entries within this file.
 Regenerate csvw.ttl, csvw.jsonld, and index.html as described below.

 # Building index.html, csvw.jsonld and csvw.ttl